Meet the 2019-2020 DBIA-Southwest Region Board.

 Randy Landers, DBIA, PMP is a Native Texan, married with two grown children and three awesome grandchildren.
 He graduated from the University of Texas at Arlington in 1977 with a Bachelors of Science in Architecture.
 Randy is Director of Business Development for Speed Fab-Crete in Fort Worth, TX, a 60 year-old Design/Build construction and pre-cast concrete manufacturing firm.
 Randy has been in the business of integrated project delivery for over 30 years and was part of the first class to receive the DBIA Designated Professional title by completing the course work and passing the examination.
 He is also a Project Management Professional as certified by PMI, the Project Management Institute.
 In his spare time he plays golf and chases his grandkids.

 Chris Lindhart is Operations Manager for The Beck Group, an integrated design and construction firm based in Dallas, with offices in Dallas, Ft.
 Worth, Austin, Houston, San Antonio, Denver, Atlanta, Tampa, and Mexico City.
-Chris oversees Beck’s Dallas operations.
+Chris oversees Beck’s Design-Build operations in Austin.
 Chris has a Bachelor of Science in Construction Engineering from Iowa State University, and a Master of Business Administration from the University of Texas at Dallas.
 Chris joined Beck in 1982 and was recognized as a Designated Design-Build Professional in 2010.

-Kim Macy, S.E.T., DBIA is the Vice President for the West Division for Rone Engineering Services, Ltd. and serves as the DFW Chapter President for DBIA.
+Kim Macy, S.E.T., DBIA is the Principal / North Texas Regional Consulting Director for Braun Intertec.
 In her 20+ years of experience, she has provided project and client management for environmental studies, geotechnical investigations, forensic investigations and construction materials testing projects.
 Her position allows her the unique opportunity to follow a project from inception to completion, adding substantial value to the client.
 Her project experience includes educational facilities, commercial and retail developments, water treatment plants, aviation facilities, transportation and municipal developments.
 She holds certifications for NICET in Geotechnical Engineering Technology, Transportation Engineering Technology and Construction Materials Testing; PTI: Level 2 Unbonded Inspector, USACE: Construction Quality Management for Contractors and a Radiation Safety Officer.

 Timothy D. Matheny is an attorney in the law firm of Peckar & Abramson, P.C., providing legal representation in construction, surety and public procurement.
 Mr. Matheny concentrates his practice in construction disputes and litigation, specializing in all phases of public procurement law, including bid and proposal preparation, contract award controversies, performance related disputes, and contract claims.
 His experience in government contract matters includes all levels of government in both formal and informal proceedings before administrative agencies, boards of contract appeals, and litigation in state and federal courts.
 He received his law degree from University of Tulsa College of Law in 1989 and a Master of Law degree in Military Law with a specialty in government procurement from The United States Army Judge Advocate General’s School in 1997.

-Ray Messer, DBIA P.E., is the Director of Design-Build for Walter P Moore.
-He served as president for 22 years before transitioning to his design-build role at the beginning of 2015.
-Ray has worked for design and construction companies and has been engaged in design-build projects in both.
+Ray Messer, DBIA P.E., is currently a board member of Sterling Construction, Inc., a public company, and chairman emeritus of Walter P Moore.
+Ray had a 37-year career with Walter P Moore and served as CEO for 22 years, board chairman for 17 years, and director of design-build for 2 years.
+He has worked for design and construction companies and has been engaged in design-build projects in both.
 He has a bachelor’s degree in mathematics from Carroll College in Helena, Montana, and a bachelor’s degree in civil engineering and a master’s degree in engineering mechanics from Columbia University in New York City.
-His career focus has been the interface of design and construction.
+He career focus has been the interface of design and construction.

 Randy Nance serves as a Pre-Construction Manager Director of Business Development for Flintco, Inc’s , Oklahoma City office.
 He has a Bachelors Degree in Construction Management from Oklahoma State University and over 22 years experience in the construction industry.
 Flintco, Inc. is part of The Flintco Companies and is the largest American Indian owned construction company in the world with annual revenues of close to over a billion dollars and more than 800 employees nationwide.
 Flintco, Inc. was most recently listed as the number 72 ranked provider of design-build services.